-To use our products you need to speak their language.
+To use Trinamic products you need to speak their language.
 The simplest language is to toggle a pin between low and high (e.g. Step/Direction).
-For more complex communication you have to set or read registers over a digital interface.
-This is how our ICs usually communicate.
+For a more complex communication you have to set or read registers over a digital interface.
+This is how Trinamic ICs usually communicate.
 Improving convenience and readability, Trinamic's Engineers created the Trinamic Motion Control Language (TMCL™).
 It’s a mix between a protocol and a programming language, supported by most of the system-level products and made easy to use with the TMCL-IDE.
 Besides TMCL, the products developed by Trinamic also support CANopen, and CANopen over EtherCAT.

 The Trinamic Motion Control Language (TMCL™) is dedicated to motion control.
 It uses simple commands for positioning and setting all the relevant parameters of the motion controller to accelerate application development.

-With a very motion control oriented command set like rotate right (ROR), rotate left (ROL), or move to position (MVP) TMCL lets you take any Motor connected to a Module into service within minutes of unboxing while offering a comprehensive command set for all the necessary motor control parameters.
+With a very motion control oriented command set like rotate right (ROR), rotate left (ROL), or move to position (MVP), TMCL™ lets you put any motor connected to a module into service within minutes of unboxing.
+At the same time, it offers a comprehensive command set for all the necessary motor control parameters.

-TMCL™ provides a set of structured motion-control commands that can be given by a host computer or can be stored in the module to form programs that run standalone.
-There are motion control commands and commands to control the program structure (like conditional jumps, compare and calculating).
-So, TMCL forms a powerful language that can either be used to control a module directly from a host (direct mode) or to program applications that run on a stand-alone module.
+TMCL™ provides a set of structured motion control commands that can be given by a host computer or can be stored in the module to form programs that run standalone.
+There are motion control commands and commands to control the program structure (like conditional jumps, compare and calculate).
+So, TMCL™ forms a powerful language that can either be used to control a module directly from a host (direct mode) or to program applications that run on a standalone module.

 Every command has a binary representation and a mnemonic.
 The binary format is used to send commands from the host to a module in direct mode.
-The mnemonic format is used for when developing standalone TMCL applications using the TMCL-IDE (Integrated Development Environment).
+The mnemonic format is used for developing standalone TMCL™ applications using the TMCL-IDE (Integrated Development Environment).

 There is also a set of configuration variables for every axis and for global parameters which allow individual configuration of nearly every function of a module.

 CANopen™ is a communication system.
-It comprises higher-layer protocols and profile specifications and has been developed as a standardized embedded network with highly flexible configuration capabilities.
-It was designed originally for motion-oriented machine control systems, such as handling system’s medical equipment, or building automation.
+It comprises of higher-layer protocols and profile specifications, and has been developed as a standardized embedded network with highly flexible configuration capabilities.
+It was designed originally for motion-oriented machine control systems, such as handling systems of medical equipment, or building automation.